krisquigley/krisquigley.github.io/source/2017-01-22-using-docker-for-development-rails.md

 Finally, we are going to set the `BUNDLE_PATH` to a custom location so that Bundler will install them in an external location.

-`ENV BUNDLE_PATH /box`
+`ENV BUNDLE_PATH /gems`

 We do this as Docker images are stateless, and we do not want to be reinstalling our Gems every time we make some changes to our image.
-Why do we point this to `/box` and how do this become an external location you might ask.
+Why do we point this to `/gems` and how does this become an external location you might ask.
 More will be revealed in the next section on Docker Compose.

 Your final `Dockerfile` should look like this: